-For day wear, consider a cloche hat or similar 1920s hat style.
+For daywear, consider a cloche hat or similar 1920s hat style.

 1920s Style Shoes

-Pretty much any shoe store in your town will have something that can work as a 1920s shoe – even Payless, Footwear etc, DSW Shoes and Target.
+Pretty much any shoe store in your town will have something that can work as a 1920s shoe – even Footwear Etc, DSW Shoes, and Target.
 Look for T-strap or Mary Jane shoes in black, gold or silver with or without some bling on them.

 Amazon – In a pinch, Amazon has some cheap 1920s style shoes.
 Give yourself plenty of time to wear them in before dancing all night.

 Dance Shoes – T-strap and Mary Jane “Character” shoes are made for dancing.
 Your feet will thank you.

-More Ladies Outfit Ideas
+More Ladies’ Outfit Ideas

-- How to dress like a 1920s flapper.
-Love the iconic flapper girl costume?
+- How to Dress like a 1920s Flapper – Love the iconic flapper girl costume?
 Read this article for tips on staying authentic yet fun!

-- Ten Downton Abbey costume ideas – Looks inspired by the 1920s costumes in the Downton Abbey TV series.
+- Ten Downton Abbey Costume Ideas – Looks inspired by the 1920s costumes in the Downton Abbey TV series.
 Day, sporty, summer and winter looks.

 - One Hour Dress Tips and Reviews – Sew a simple dress in just 2 hours.
 See many examples of how to adapt this vintage 1924 pattern into day and evening looks.
-This article on accessorizing a plain dress will help too.
+This article on accessorizing a plain dress will help, too.

-- 1920s casual outfits– When you don’t want to be a flapper, choose a casual look instead.
+- 1920s Casual Outfits – When you don’t want to be a flapper, choose a casual look instead.
 This guide will give you ideas.

-- Non-Flapper outfit ideas– Even more non-flapper dressy to casual outfit ideas
+- Non-Flapper Outfit Ideas – Even more non-flapper dressy to casual outfit ideas.

-- 20s costumes – cheaper Halloween costumes are affordable and fun!
+- 20s Costumes – cheaper Halloween costumes are affordable and fun!

-- More articles on 1920s fashion history
+- More articles on 1920s fashion history.

-1920s Men’s Clothing
+1920s Men’s Clothes

 A white or black vest is optional and a good choice if you want to take off your jacket.
 Add a white or black bow tie and a snazzy pair of cufflinks.
-A top hat will take you to new heights but isn’t necessary (and proper etiquette says it is to be removed inside).
-Read this guide to 1920s formalwear.
+A top hat will take you to new heights, but isn’t necessary (and proper etiquette says it is to be removed inside).
+Read this guide to Men’s 1920s Formalwear.